JulUvarova/Tic-Tac-Toe/README.md

 #### Token, Session Token, Refresh Token

-A **token** is a unique string of characters that replaces the user's login and password to prevent leaks of confidential information.
+A **token** is a unique string of characters that replaces the user's login and password, preventing leaks of confidential information.
 Tokens have a specific lifespan and stop working once they expire.

-A **session token** gives the user the right to perform actions available to them during the session.
+A **session token** gives users the right to perform available actions during their session.
 It is reusable and has a short lifespan.

 A **refresh token** extends the validity of the session token.
 It is single-use and has a long lifespan.